amazon-braket/amazon-braket-examples/README.md

 - [**Parallel simulations on multiple GPUs**](examples/nvidia_cuda_q/2_parallel_simulations.ipynb)

-  This tutorial shows you how to parallelize the simulations of observables and circuit batch over multiple GPUs on Braket Jobs.
+  This tutorial shows you how to parallelize the simulations of observables and circuit batches over multiple GPUs using Braket Hybrid Jobs.

 ---